SM City Santa Rosa: Physical details

 Opened on February 17, 2006, SM City Santa Rosa has a land area of 17 ha and a total gross floor area of an estimated 170,000 sqm.
-It is located at Manila South Road (also known as the Old National Highway or National Highway) corner Biñan–Santa Rosa Access Road in Barangay Tagapo, Santa Rosa, Laguna.
+It is located at Manila South Road (Old National Highway or National Highway) corner Biñan–Santa Rosa Access Road in Barangay Tagapo, Santa Rosa, Laguna.
 It features more than 350 shops and various dining establishments.
 Anchors for SM City Santa Rosa are SM Supermarket, The SM Store, Ace Hardware, SM Appliance Center and a food court.
 The mall also includes retail anchors such as Uniqlo and Miniso, along with four digital cinemas on the second floor and a central garden known as The Rainforest.

 The Cyberzone was opened in October 2012 at the former area of The Event Center.